OpenAI’s Hidden WebRTC Problem: A $6 Billion Dilemma for the Future

 1. Zoom has invested heavily in optimizing WebRTC to create a reliable conferencing platform.
 According to internal data, they report that only about 5% of users experience significant latency issues with their WebRTC-based meetings, a significant contrast to the 40% of users who report such problems in general WebRTC applications (TechCrunch).
 This dedication to performance has helped Zoom maintain around 40% market share in the video conferencing segment amidst competition.

 2. Discord, a voice and text communication app for gamers, leverages WebRTC to facilitate real-time communication.
 It has reported extensive infrastructure tuning to minimize latency, achieving a user satisfaction rating of over 90% in call quality.
-This reliability has allowed Discord to expand its user base to over 150 million monthly active users.
+This reliability has allowed Discord to expand its user base to over 150 million monthly active users and showcases how humanoid robots are performing 8-hour shifts autonomously, reshaping communication.

 3. Microsoft, which has heavily invested in OpenAI and integrated its models into its products, faces a dilemma regarding its investment as WebRTC issues threaten to stall projects slated for launch in early 2024.
 The company has previously optimized its Teams platform with its own real-time communication technology to avoid WebRTC’s pitfalls, slow response times, and connectivity problems that could bleed into OpenAI’s collaborative offerings.